nfraxlab/svc-infra/src/svc_infra/obs/README.md

 It's "one button": run `svc-infra obs-up` and you're good.
 The CLI will read your `.env` automatically and do the right thing.

-> ℹ️ A complete list of observability-related environment variables lives in [Environment Reference](../../../docs/environment.md).
+> [i] A complete list of observability-related environment variables lives in [Environment Reference](../../../docs/environment.md).

 ---